vt-tlos-pathways/pathways-docs/README.md

     - Based on final point total of entire assignment/quiz
     - An overall assignment grade may only be used to measure a Pathways Outcome if every aspect of the assignment directly relates to that outcome and no other Pathways outcomes/skills/knowledge areas.
 2. "New Quiz Thresholds Based on Selected Quiz Questions"
-    - Based on Pathways outcomes applied to quiz questions
+    - Based on Pathways outcomes applied to "New" Quiz questions
     - Based on number of points on questions for an outcome (at least 3 per outcome per quiz)
     - Quiz must be built with corresponding outcomes
-3. "Rubrics with Pathways Outcomes"
+3. "Thresholds Based on Selected Quiz/Exam Questions"
+    - Choose a "Classic" quiz.
+    - Select the specific questions, question banks, or groups that are relevant to this Pathways Outcome and then set the threshold of points required to meet each competency level.
+    - Uses final point total on selected questions.
+Competencies calculated automatically.
+    - There must be at least one submission of the particular quiz before configuring this option
+4. "Use an Existing Grading Rubric"
+    - Use point totals for selected rubric items to apply a Pathways rating for an outcome
-    - Add Pathways outcomes to an assignment's rubric
+    - Can use the same assignment for multiple Pathways outcomes
-    - Outcomes will be visible to students
+    - Outcomes will be visible to students if you use Pathways-specific rubric items
-4. "Hiding Assessment from Students for a Single Pathways Outcome"
+5. "Hiding Assessment from Students for a Single Pathways Outcome"
     - Students won't see ratings for Pathways Outcomes in the gradebook.
     - With this method, the same assignment can be used to assess multiple Pathways Outcomes.
     - Requires separate grading in a specialized tool.
 Course grading and Pathways assessment are separate processes.